Search results for

 • Will you buy unlocked or via a carrier?

 The good news here is that no matter what your needs are, there’s an affordable Samsung phone out there for you.
-To help you choose, we’ve tested every model currently sold and selected the four best cheap Samsung phones you can buy.
+To help you choose, we’ve tested every model currently sold and selected the five best cheap Samsung phones you can buy in order from highest to lowest pricing.
 Check out our buyer’s guide if you’re not sure what to look for, or just keep reading to see our top pick.
 Looking for a cheap phone and willing to venture outside of Samsung’s ecosystem?
 We have a guide for the best cheap phones that you should check out.

-The Galaxy A54 5G is the best cheap Samsung you can get
+The Galaxy A54 5G is the best alternative to the FE

 AA Recommended